dimitriBouteille/wp-framework/README.md

 # Wordpress Framework

 Wordpress library that contains several classes to simplify development on Worpdress.
+Part of the library is based on Symfony.

 ## Requirements